Mark Holland (American politician)

 Mark Ronald Holland (born May 6, 1969) is an American pastor, politician, and community leader who served as the 28th mayor of Kansas City, Kansas between 2013 and 2018.
-A Democrat, he was the party's nominee for U.S. Senator from Kansas in the 2022 election, losing to Republican Jerry Moran in a landslide.
+A Democrat, he was the party's nominee for U.S. Senator from Kansas in the 2022 election, losing to incumbent Republican Senator Jerry Moran in a landslide.

 Early life and education

 Holland was born on May 6, 1969, in Kansas City, Kansas (KCK).
 He is the third child and only son of Rev. Dr. Ronald E. Holland, a Methodist minister, and Marci L. Holland, a public school teacher.

 After graduating from Shawnee Mission West High School in 1987, he attended Southern Methodist University in Dallas, Texas, where he majored in philosophy and anthropology.

 He earned a Master of Divinity degree from Iliff School of Theology and a Doctor of Ministry degree from St. Paul School of Theology, both United Methodist schools.

 Religious work

 Holland grew up wanting to be a United Methodist pastor.
 During seminary, he worked as a counselor with youth facing challenges with abuse, neglect, and addiction issues in both intensive outpatient and residential settings.

 After ordination, Holland served as a student pastor at Washington Park UMC in Denver, Colorado and then as a pastor in both the Elwood Community Church in Elwood, Kansas, and Wathena United Methodist Church in Wathena, Kansas.

 In 1999, Holland became Senior Pastor at Trinity Community Church in Kansas City, Kansas, where he served until 2018.

 In July 2018, Holland co-founded Mainstream UMC with Rev. Dr. Nanette Roberts, pastor of Olathe Grace United Methodist Church.
 The group advocates for the inclusion of the LGBTQ+ community into the church, as well as ordination and marriage.
 He continues to serve as executive director.

+Holland has served as the pastor of Pasadena Community Church in St. Petersburg, Florida since May 2025.